lgenzone/nosql-social-network-API/README.md

 # nosql-social-network-API
- er will be used as the reaction field's subdocument schema in the Thought model.

-API Routes
+Set up API Routes for Thoughts:

 /api/thoughts
 GET to get all thoughts